Europa Point FC - a progressive club from Gibraltar

 Our history

 The club was founded in 2014 by John Gontier amidst the growing interest in association football on the territory of Gibraltar.
-The club held trials specifically aimed at bringing in youth team players that had been released by professional sides in England and Spain with the goal of getting them back into competitive football, with club founder John Gontier having formerly worked with such players while working for League Football Education.
-Before their maiden season, the club also announced a partnership with Chesterfield in League One, where the English side has first option on any Europa Point player.
-After a strong season the club narrowly missed out on promotion to the GIbraltar Premier division despite having the best goalscoring record in the league.
-Despite this, the club did end the season with silverwear after beating the already promoted side Angles 5-3 in the Gibraltar Division 2 cup final.
+The club held trials specifically aimed at bringing in youth team players that had been released by professional sides in England and Spain, with the goal of getting them back into competitive football — Gontier having formerly worked with such players while at League Football Education.
+Before their maiden season, the club announced a partnership with Chesterfield in League One, granting the English side first option on any Europa Point player.
+After a strong debut campaign the club narrowly missed out on promotion to the Gibraltar Premier Division despite recording the best goalscoring record in the league.
+The season ended with silverware all the same, as Europa Point beat the already-promoted Angles 5–3 in the Gibraltar Division 2 Cup Final.

-In the 2015/16 season Europa Point were crowned champions of the Gibraltar Second Division after an unbeaten league campaign (W17 D5 L0) and completed the double by retaining the Gibraltar Division 2 cup final.
-Despite the success in the previous season and the signing of many new players including ex-Norwich city players George Jermy and Tom Walters, Europa Point were relegated back to division 2.
+In the 2015/16 season Europa Point were crowned champions of the Gibraltar Second Division after an unbeaten league campaign (W17 D5 L0) and completed the double by retaining the Gibraltar Division 2 Cup.
+Despite the success of the previous season and the signing of many new players — including ex-Norwich City players George Jermy and Tom Walters — Europa Point were relegated back to Division 2 the following year.

 In 2017, it was announced that an American consortium headed by Peter Grieve and Corey Woolfolk had purchased a controlling stake in Europa Point.
 Woolfolk took over as chairman of the club, while John Gontier moved to CEO.
 As part of the takeover, Europa Point became a partner club to Bantu Rovers in Zimbabwe.
 Gontier negotiated to re-take control of the club in early 2019, helping the club to a second-place finish in the league.